knpuniversity/oauth/knpu/authorization-code2.rst

    be different on other OAuth servers, but the idea will be the same.

 #.
 After authorizing our app, the OAuth server redirects back to a URL on
    our site with a ``code`` query parameter.
-We an use this, along with our ``client_id`` and ``client_secret`` to make an API request to the ``/token`` endpoint.
+We can use this, along with our ``client_id`` and ``client_secret`` to make an API request to the ``/token`` endpoint.
 Now, we have an access token.